Hoppers (film): Voice cast

+In the United Kingdom release, Alan Carr and Amanda Holden voices A Squirrel and A Spider, respectively.

 Production

 Development

-In December 2020, Daniel Chong revealed on Twitter that he had returned to Pixar following the completion of his Cartoon Network television series We Bare Bears (2015–2019) and the release of We Bare Bears: The Movie (2020) and that he was working on an original feature film.
+In December 2020, Daniel Chong stated on Twitter that he had returned to Pixar following the completion of his Cartoon Network television series We Bare Bears (2015–2019) and the release of We Bare Bears: The Movie (2020), and that he was developing an original feature film.
 At the D23 fan event in August 2024, Pixar's chief creative officer Pete Docter announced that the film would be titled Hoppers.
-Shortly after, Jesse Andrews revealed on his X (Twitter) account that he had been working on the film for three years.
-As part of the film's announcement at the D23 event, Piper Curda, Bobby Moynihan, and Jon Hamm were revealed to be part of the voice cast.
+Shortly after, Luca writer Jesse Andrews stated on his Twitter account that he had been working on the film for three years.
+Pixar announced at D23 that Piper Curda, Bobby Moynihan, and Jon Hamm would lead the voice cast for Hoppers.
+Development on Hoppers lasted for six years.

 In an interview with D23, Chong said that one of his inspirations for the film were the nature documentaries in which robot animals are placed in the animal world; "It felt like it was ripe for comedy, this idea of how humans try so hard to fit into the animal world and the weird things that happen through that."
-He additionally stated, "obviously there are Avatar influences, [...]
+He additionally stated, "obviously there are Avatar influences, ...
 But there's also this Mission Impossible spy-thriller quality to the movie too, because Mabel's kind of infiltrating the animal world."
+Additionally, Chong has cited Isao Takahata's Pom Poko as a major influence on Hoppers; saying in an interview upon the latter's release, "I think I kind of knew it right away that we needed something like that.
+What we call it internally with ourselves was it's a two world kind of rule where there's like the human point of view and there's an animal point of view.
+So we always knew we wanted that.
+And I think we took a lot of cues from Pom Poko, the movie from Studio Ghibli, which does something similar.
+Obviously the plot's very different, but the idea that you could showcase two different versions of the animals, and yet the audience understands we're talking about the same animal."

 Chong initially pitched the film with penguin protagonists.
-However Docter disapproved, arguing that penguins had been protagonists in several other animated films, so Chong changed the protagonists to beavers after doing research on how they affect the environment; "These animals can be these ecosystem engineers and help everyone else survive; I think that just made me go, 'Oh man, beavers are crazy cool.
+However, Docter disapproved, arguing that penguins had been protagonists in several other animated films, such as Happy Feet, Penguins of Madagascar, and Wallace & Gromit: Vengeance Most Fowl.
+Chong changed the protagonists to beavers after doing research on how they affect the environment; "These animals can be these ecosystem engineers and help everyone else survive; I think that just made me go, 'Oh man, beavers are crazy cool.